naveen-chalasani/R-vengers/README.md

 The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by their users.
 For more information, visit their website: http://www.omdbapi.com/

 The API for the OMDb webservices can be accessed here: http://www.omdbapi.com/

+Welcome to the R.vengers package!
+Below, users will find instructions on how to use functions to return information about movies, tv-series, or games.
+- The 'Table of Functions' provides a brief summary of each function in this package.
+- Additionally, a detailed tutorial with examples is provided in the vignette.

 ## Installation